Mercedes Leigh

-Mercedes Leigh (née, Mercedes Leigh Hearne; March 20, 1867–?) was an American actor.
+Mercedes Leigh (née, Mercedes Leigh Hearne; March 20, 1867–?) was an American actress.
 She was widely known by her stage name, Mercedes Leigh, which she chose when she began her professional career.
 Her contemporaries were Mary Haviland Sutton and Mary C. Francis.

 Early life and education

 Mercedes Leigh Hearne was born in Atlanta, Georgia, March 20, 1867.
 She was born into the changed conditions that followed the American Civil War in the South, and her early life was full of the echoes of that struggle.
 She was educated in a private school in Philadelphia, Pennsylvania.
 At an early age, she developed marked dramatic talent, which was carefully cultivated.